 - Reduces total endoscope cost

-Lab testing shows that the nuvis Arthroscope offers better optical quality than conventional reusable endoscopes—up to 45 percent better image quality on the off-axis horizontal measurement.
+Lab testing shows that the nuvis Arthroscope offers optical quality to conventional reusable endoscopes without the heat generated by traditional light sources and cords.

 A recent study published in JAMA showed that more than 67% of the ambulatory surgery centers inspected had at least one lapse in infection control, and more than 17% had lapses in three or more of the five infection control categories1.